zjnolen/PopGLen/docs/config.md

   - `thetas:` Settings for pi, theta, and Tajima's D estimation
     - `win_size:` Window size in bp for sliding window analysis (integer)
     - `win_step:` Window step size in bp for sliding window analysis (integer)
+    - `minsites:` Minimum sites to include window in report plot.
+This does not remove them from the actual output, just the report plot.
   - `ngsadmix:` Settings for admixture analysis with NGSadmix.
 This analysis is performed for a set of K groupings, and each K has several replicates performed.
 Replicates will continue until a set of N highest likelihood